 Allow SSH through the firewall:

-Ensure that your public key is added to the~/.ssh/authorized_keys
+Ensure that your public key is added to the~/.ssh/authorized_keysfile on the server.

-If port 22 is blocked, check the configuration file/etc/ssh/sshd_config
+If port 22 is blocked, check the configuration file/etc/ssh/sshd_configfor a custom port:

 sudo nano /etc/ssh/sshd_config